Shopping St. Pete: Guide to Big-Box and Local Shops

 Saturday Morning Market

 Roughly 10,000 people attend Saturday Morning Market to browse over 170 vendors.
-Those looking for a lunch spot will enjoy selections from over 15 different cultures, including Belgian, Greek, Cuban and Thai.
+Those looking for lunch enjoy selections from over 15 different cultures, including Belgian, Greek, Cuban and Thai.
 Visitors also have access to plenty of seating and tables, so expect to socialize and spend a couple of hours at the market.

 Sundial St. Pete